 It would still be able to suck up pet hair but too much of it will fill up the dirt bin quickly.

-Also you won’t be able to use this to remove pet hair on medium to shaggy carpet.
+Also, you won’t be able to use this to remove pet hair on medium to shag carpet.

 This vacuum would be best suited to complement a stick vacuum.